Working Out Post-Activation Potentiation

 Rest 90 seconds and repeat.

-Circuit B – Perform 3 sets of standing barbell calf raises, resting 30 seconds in between them.
-Immediately after your second set, perform explosive standing calf raise as fast as you can without weight.
+Perform 3 sets of standing barbell calf raises, resting 30 seconds in between them.
+Immediately after your second set, perform 90 seconds of explosive standing calf raises as fast as you can without weight.
 Rest 60 seconds and another set of barbell calf raises, immediately followed by another 30 seconds of explosive calf raises.
 Rest 30 seconds, and perform one more set of barbell calf raises.
+That’s:

 B1) Barbell Rocking Calf Raises – 3×6